Reclus (volcano): Eruptive history

+The first post-glacial Reclus tephra in Laguna Potrok Aike was emplaced 15,700 years ago, soon before the R1 eruption.
+About four eruptions took place during the past 15,000 years that deposited ash in the Torres del Paine region.
+In general, distinguishing Reclus tephras from these of Aguilera, Lautaro or Viedma is difficult.

 R1 eruption

 A large eruption, called "R1", occurred at the end of the Last Glacial Maximum at Reclus.
 It was dated by radiocarbon dating to have occurred 12,640 ± 260 radiocarbon years ago.
-Its total volume has been estimated at over 5 km3 and with a volcanic explosivity index of 6 it is among the largest volcanic eruptions of the Austral Volcanic Zone, exceeding that of Holocene eruptions in the region including the 1991 eruption of Cerro Hudson.
+Its total volume has been estimated at over 5 km3 and with a volcanic explosivity index of 6 it is among the largest volcanic eruptions of the Austral Volcanic Zone, exceeding that of Holocene eruptions in the region, including the 1991 eruption of Cerro Hudson and possibly even the 1932 Quizapu eruption.

-The R1 tephra, originally identified in Patagonia as "Tephra A", was deposited at various sites in southernmost Chile and Argentina such as Bahía Inutil, Brunswick Peninsula, Cardiel Lake, Dawson Island, East Falkland, Estrecho de Magellanes, Fitzroy Channel, Muñoz Gamero Peninsula, Laguna Potrok Aike, Puerto del Hambre, Río Rubens in Patagonia, Seno Otway, Seno Skyring, Tierra del Fuego and in the Última Esperanza Province.
-Some of these deposits were formed by tephra that originally fell onto glaciers and was later transported to the eventual finding sites.
+The R1 tephra, originally identified in Patagonia as "Tephra A", was deposited at various sites in southernmost Chile and Argentina such as Bahía Inutil, Brunswick Peninsula, Cardiel Lake, Cueva del Medio, Dawson Island, East Falkland, Estrecho de Magellanes, Fitzroy Channel, Muñoz Gamero Peninsula, Laguna Potrok Aike, Puerto del Hambre, Río Rubens in Patagonia, Seno Otway, Seno Skyring, Grey Glacier and Tyndal Glacier of the Southern Patagonian Ice Shield, Tierra del Fuego and in the Última Esperanza Province.
+Other potential findings are at Dawson Island and Punta Arenas.
+Some of these deposits were formed by tephra that originally fell onto glaciers and was later transported to the eventual finding sites, other sites were covered by ice and thus did not accumulate any Reclus tephras.
 The tephra emission from this and later eruptions surely disrupted the local ecosystem and human habitations in the region as far south as Tierra del Fuego, possibly causing the extinction of a regional vicuña population in Patagonia.

 The composition of the tephra varies between different outcrops; outcrops in Tierra del Fuego lack biotite unlike closer deposits.
 These deposits have been used as stratigraphic and chronological markers for events at the end of the last glaciation in the region.
 Ice cores taken at Taylor Dome in Antarctica display a spike in SO_{2} about 16,000 years ago, which may have originated at Reclus.

 Late Pleistocene and Holocene

-Soon after the R1 eruption, an eruption 15,700 years ago deposited the first post-glacial Reclus tephra into Laguna Potrok Aike.
-12,000 years before present, a large eruption occurred at Reclus and deposited ash over the Grey Glacier and Tyndal Glacier of the Southern Patagonian Ice Shield.
-Ash fell as far as the Estrecho de Magallanes, including the area of Bahia Inutil, Dawson Island and Punta Arenas.
-The date of the eruption has been constrained with radiocarbon dating to 12,010 ± 55 years before present.

 A set of tephras discovered at Torres del Paine, Nordenskjöld Lake and other locations in Patagonia and emplaced between 8,270 ± 90 and 9,435 ± 40 radiocarbon years ago may have originated in minor eruptions of Reclus.
 One of these eruptions, at 9,180 ± 120 radiocarbon years ago, might have deposited ash as far as Tierra del Fuego.

-A 3,780 years old peat has been covered by tephra at least six times.
+A 3,780 year old peat has been covered by tephra at least six times.
 Eruptions have also been inferred from tephra deposits elsewhere: